RF Noise Powerstroke Diesel

 mobile antennas Loading coils Field Strength Measurements

 RFI measurements showed HF noise at a distance of 5 meters from my 2003 Power Stroke was 15-20dB less than my 1995 F-250.
 I never could get all the noise out of my 7.3L 1995 F-250 HD PSD.
-The measurements of noise field a small distance from the truck gave me great hope I could have a better HF mobile with minimal work.
+The measurements of noise field a small distance from the new 2003 truck gave me great hope I could have a better HF mobile with minimal work.

 I am delighted to report my 2003 F-250HD PowerStroke diesel has virtually no RFI with only very simple and fast corrections.
 Be aware this is for my antenna mounting location, and my style of truck.
-This is a new old-stock truck I found at a small rural dealer for a very good price!

 Antenna Mounting Location